Deconstructing Doug Wardlow, part three

 [If anyone is interested, I can give you the file numbers and venue of the cases described above and you can trot off the courthouse and look at the actual files; that would tell you more than the metadata I searched.]

 Even the case that Doug Wardlow loves to tout, the case where he helped make sure that a Michigan transgender funeral home employee could stay fired, was not tried.
 It was submitted on cross-motions for summary judgment — on affidavits, that is — without a trial.
-[Update: Not originally mentioned, but it should have been, that case was reversed on appeal to the Sixth Circuit.]
+The case was reversed on appeal to the Sixth Circuit.
+And the Supreme Court affirmed the reversal.

 The attorney general directs, supervises, manages, and evaluates the lawyers in the State of Minnesota’s largest public law firm, including lawyers who are in court on behalf of the state and assist county attorneys in major criminal matters; the attorney general occupies an office across the hall from the governor.
 It is an enormously important office.
 The interests of citizens, businesses, nonprofits, educational institutions, public safety agencies, public health, and the state itself and its agencies depend on the attorney general for advice and advocacy.